flononymus/UI-Box-Typescript/CODE_OF_CONDUCT.md

 ___

 - **General/QOL**
-  - [ ] Reload the canvas pages when darkmodetoggle
   - [ ] properly align icons in the navbar

-  - [ ] Figure out why settings button is not working on homepage
+  - [x] Figure out why settings button is not working on homepage
+  - [x] Reload the canvas pages when darkmodetoggle
   - [x] Remove settings and replace with darkmode toggle instead

 - **Pages + Functionality**